dodobyte/ray-casting/README.md

 There is basic input handling and no collision detection.
 Map is a simple text file.

 You can create a Wolfenstein 3D like game with ray casting.
-You should add features like simple texture mapping, a pair of hands holding gun and some enemy sprites and so on.
+You should add features like simple texture mapping, a pair of hands holding gun, some enemy sprites and so on.

 [Here](https://permadi.com/1996/05/ray-casting-tutorial-table-of-contents) is a great tutorial about ray casting.